 Welcome to the Egg, the battleworn concrete theater that has become epicenter of Lebanon’s revolution, where today a rally of small business owners and entrepreneurs kicks off with a singing of the national anthem.
-Small business is the heartbeat of Lebanon’s economy, and they’ve been terribly affected by the banking crisis since the revolution began, leading to a wave of layoffs across the country.
+Small business is the heartbeat of Lebanon’s economy, and they’ve been terribly affected by the banking crisis since the revolution began, even more so since COVID and the aftermath of the port blast.
 Our guide here in this moment, in December 2019 was a singular voice in Lebanese media, a young writer named Gilles Khoury who writes a weekly, whimsical slice-of-life column for the French-language paper L’Orient Le Jour, about Beirutis and their hopes and dreams, a column that he continues to this day, as a way of documenting the lives in this great and battered city.

 Nathan Thornburgh: Describe your column to me.
 What is this weekly act of writing that you commit?

 Gilles Khoury: It’s called Photo-roman, which means photo novel.
 I used to take pictures—I don’t like to call myself a photographer, I used to do it just for myself.
 I don’t like to describe myself as a journalist.
 I like to call myself an observer.
 That’s how I see myself; I’m a dreamer and an observer at the same time, as well as a journalist.
 So I wanted to combine all of this in a column, because the newspaper gave me the freedom to come up with any type of column I wanted.